temporalio/temporal-learning/docs/getting_started/python/first_program_in_python/index.md

 <!--SNIPSTART python-project-template-run-workflow-->
 <!--SNIPEND-->

-You can read more about [Retries](https://docs.temporal.io/retry-policies) in the documentation:
+You can read more about [Retries](https://docs.temporal.io/retry-policies) in the documentation.

 Your Workflow is running, but only the `withdraw()` Activity function has succeeded.
 In any other application, you would likely have to abandon the entire process and perform a rollback.

 With Temporal, you can debug and resolve the issue while the Workflow is running.

 6. Pretend that you found a fix for the issue.
 Switch the comments back to the `return` statements of the `deposit()` function in the `activities.py` file and save your changes.